Sprint CEO Hesse's compensation rises four-fold

-(Reuters) - Sprint Corp (S.N) paid Chief Executive Daniel Hesse $49.1 million in 2013, a more than four-fold increase from 2012, largely due to a jump in stock and options.
+Feb 24 (Reuters) - Sprint Corp paid Chief Executive Daniel Hesse $49.1 million in 2013, a more than four-fold increase from 2012, largely due to a jump in stock and options.

 Hess’s total package was $11.2 million in 2012.

-Softbank Corp (9984.T), a Japanese mobile network operator, took control of Sprint for $21.6 billion last July.
+Softbank Corp, a Japanese mobile network operator, took control of Sprint for $21.6 billion last July.

 Softbank extended Hesse’s contract as Sprint Corp’s CEO until 2018.